13 Mar Toronto Developer Buys Puccini’s Site in Jersey City for $48M

 Back in 2016, plans were revealed for Avenir, a mixed-use complex to be built on the site at 1072 and 1075 West Side Avenue.
 The plans that were eventually approved by the Jersey City Planning Board called for 486 units, 384 parking spaces, and 25,242 square feet of retail space.

 However, following the approval, work never began on the project.
 Then, last spring we reported that the owner at the time, Amerestate Holdings, was looking to flip the site for around $50 million, instead of beginning construction.
 Public records indicate Amerestate purchased the properties for a total of $19.5 million in 2015.
+Also a manufacturer of bed linen (in Ukrainian постільна білизна) took part in the project, and in one of the buildings it is planned to open a store with textile products.

 The Real Deal reported earlier this week that Altree Developments, a Toronto-based development company, bought the site for $48 million.
 The deal was marketed by Meridian Investment Sales, who also brought the buyer.